flutter/website/src/cookbook/lists/spaced-items.md

 Configure the constraint by setting the `minHeight` parameter to be the `maxHeight` of the [`LayoutBuilder`][] constraints.

-This ensures, that the child widget will be constrained to have a minimum height equal to the available space provided by the [`LayoutBuilder`][] constraints, namely the maximum height of the [`BoxConstraints`][].
+This ensures that the child widget is constrained to have a minimum height equal to the available space provided by the [`LayoutBuilder`][] constraints, namely the maximum height of the [`BoxConstraints`][].
-Making sure that the items can be spaced equally within this constraint.

 <?code-excerpt "lib/spaced_list.dart (constrainedBox)"?>
 ```dart